karkael64/amonite-php/README.md

  Amonite default config uses Throwable, Answerable, Request, Response and CustomException.

 ### Answerable file : Document / Component model
- Then you can enhance the engine by Document / Component model.
+ You can enhance the engine with Document / Component model or you can create any class that extends `Content` class or implements `Answerable` interface.
 In example :

 __File : /templates/documents/IndexDocument.php__
  ```